hubzity/conversions-tracking/stages/raw-html.md

 To track other stages you just need to change **CONVERSION_STAGE** variable value in quotes to a different stage e.g. **"1"**.

-Please note: the code mentioned in **Storing Click Session** section **MUST BE** also added to the page where you want to track conversions.
+Please note: the code mentioned in the above **Storing Click Session** section **MUST BE** also added to the page where you want to track conversions.